srujaan/Ruby-Programming/README.md

-# This ruby exercises are from theOdonProject
+# This ruby exercises are from theOdinProject